FelicityRC/FelicityRC/README.md

 👋 Hello, I’m Felicity!

-🌱 I’m currently learning Javascript at Northcoders in Manchester
+🌱 I’m currently developing my JavaScript and CSS skills.

-👀 I’m looking for a career in Software Development
+👀 I’m looking for a career in Software Development.

 🪄 Fun-fact: I used to work as a parade perfomer at Disneyland Paris!